laradock/laradock/DOCUMENTATION/content/documentation/index.md

 ```

 <br>

 ## I get `Module build failed: Error: write EPIPE` while compiling react application

 When you run `npm build` or `yarn dev` building a react application using webpack with elixir you may receive a `Error: write EPIPE` while processing .jpg images.

-This is caused of an outdated library for processing jpg images in ubuntu 16.04.
+This is caused of an outdated library for processing **.jpg files** in ubuntu 16.04.

 To fix the problem you can follow those steps